Wildlander-mod/wildlander-mod.github.io/_02BeginnersGuide/3-YourFirstCharacter/First-Day.md

 To start earning money in order to feed yourself, you should get a wood chopping axe or a war axe and “Attack” to harvest trees (or use the chopping blocks at the lumber mills).
 Sell this wood to give yourself a bit of coin.
 Another good way to earn some early game gold is with fishing.
 You can purchase a fishing rod from a general merchant - Equip it as a weapon then "attack" a water source to start fishing.
 Follow the onscreen instructions.
 Once you have caught your first item - you can the hit "e" to cast again.

-If you select “smithing” as a starting skill and have a building toolkit, use the gold to purchase some salt.
-You should then activate the cows to collect the milk they produce.
-Finally,  move to a cooking pot and use the crafting (Hotkey “right shift”) to turn the wood into flutes and sell to the Riverwood Trader.
-If you are not a smith, you can still harvest the cows and drink or sell the milk.
-Building toolkits can be purchased from a smith.

 You can also use the wood you obtain to level your camping skills by making kindling and tinder, which will allow you to make a campfire (Hotkey “<“) to keep yourself warm.
 You should also frequently use the forage(Hotkey “>”) ability to look for edibles and alchemy ingredients.
 And when the “drink” icon appears, use the river to drink (Hotkey “ ; “).
 You should also pick any herbs you spot on your travels - even if you don't plan on being an alchemist - everything sells.

 Bathing should be done regularly using the (Hotkey “’ ‘/@ ”) in the river - there are penalties applied to speech and disease resistance the dirtier you are so before selling or buying anything, always bathe.

 Food can be purchased from the Inn or by cooking raw meat at the fire using the (Hotkey Right Shift).
-More Complex meals can be cooked using a Chef's toolkit purchasable from a inn keeper
+More Complex meals can be cooked using a Chef's toolkit purchasable from a inn keeper.
+You should activate any cows you see to collect the milk they produce (just press E when standing near them).
+These can be drank to satisfy thirst, or stored for use in baking recipes.

 Up until you have a few levels under your belt - beware of wildlife - they will kill you.